 It is also very sticky.
-Open cell wetsuits, are almost impossible to put on without some type of lubricant.
+Open cell wetsuits are almost impossible to put on without some type of lubricant.
 This means, they are difficult to put on and take off.
 I always struggle to get out of mine.

 So, how do they perform on the water?
 Well, they are certainly warm.
-But because the neoprene sticks to the skin, I find they are quite restricting to paddle in.
+But because the neoprene sticks to the skin, I find they are quite restrictive to paddle in.
 It is possible, and I certainly have down many miles in mine but it is less enjoyable.

 When I do paddle, I typically only use the long john section and leave the jacket at home.
 I also find it very hard to paddle in a wetsuit with an included hood, and in my experience.
-All spearfishing wetsuits for colder water come with and integrated hood.
+All spearfishing wetsuits for colder water come with an integrated hood.
 I have owned several, and they work well in the water, but they are certainly not my choice for a paddling wetsuit.